 - We also have a growing collection, on both Talbot and Lansdowne campus, of paintings, drawings and prints that include works by Vanessa Gardiner, Anthony Hedgecock, Brian Graham, Martyn Brewster, Jeremy Gardiner, Peter Joyce, Richard Devereux and the late Alastair Michie, George Dannatt and John Liddell.

 John Liddell (1924-2005)

 Printmaker/Artist/Teacher & Founder of Poole Printmakers.
 His wood engravings and linocuts, often highly coloured and alive with wit and observation, captured the buildings, coast, countryside and day-to-day life of his surroundings.
 Most were produced in his studio at his home in Bournemouth, on his two antique Albion presses.

-- A collection of John Liddell's relief printmaking has been generously gifted to Bournemouth University by his family.
+- A collection of John Liddell's relief printmaking has been generously gifted to BU by his family.
 We are extremely grateful to his sons Adam and Ben Liddell and his daughter Mary Finn for this very generous collection that we can all enjoy.

-- These works now form part of the BU Permanent Art Collection and can be viewed free of charge as part of the Public Art Collection, hung in the Poole House Reception area on Talbot Campus.
+- These works now form part of the BU Permanent Art Collection and can be viewed free of charge as part of the Public Art Collection, hung near The Base, on the ground floor of Poole House at Talbot Campus.

 - Further prints are still available to purchase from the archive.